webmad1019-1/w5d2/README.md

 # Today - day w5d2

-- Google Maps
-- Google Maps with Express
+- Google Maps and with Express
 - A bit more on APIs
-- Ajax
+- Ajax with Axios

 ## Activities

-- Using API data to represent the information in canvas
+- Using API data to represent the information in canvas using ChartJS - research by you!
 - Using Google Maps to locate cafeterias along with CRUD

 # Next - day w5d3